Andrew-Stewart1/Bash_Project_stewa2a8/README.md

 # Help Function

+The help function must be used as the first input in the script (When tested other ways an error is produced.)
 -h: will display the usage of the command and give an example for how to generate a password.